kedacore/keda-docs/content/docs/2.13/scalers/prometheus.md

 Using the managed service eliminates the operational burden of running your own Prometheus servers.
 Queries can be executed against a fully managed, auto-scaling Prometheus deployment on AWS.
 Costs scale linearly with usage.

+To gain a better understanding of creating a Prometheus trigger for Google Managed Prometheus, refer to [this example](#example-amazon-managed-service-for-prometheus-amp).

 #### Azure Monitor Managed Service for Prometheus

 Azure has a [managed service for Prometheus](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-overview) and Prometheus scaler can be used to run prometheus query against that.